Since selling our house in June and living-traveling full time in our

 That's where we'll be wintering for several months again.

 We're back to driving two separate vehicles from Point A to Point B

 again, at least until we go to Alaska next summer.

-The first leg of this journey was a distance of 262 miles from
+The first leg of this journey was from

 Andrews AFB to an RV park in Salem, VA, part of metro Roanoke.
 It was

 only the second time where I've driven our Honda Odyssey minivan behind

 Jim while he tows the Cameo 5th-wheel with our Dodge Ram truck.

 My thoughts were about the same as when I followed him in the van to